Simucube/simucube-docs.github.io/docs/ActivePedal/Heusinkveld adapter.md

 Simucube to Heusinkveld adapter cables work with all Heusinkveld models.

-Connect Heusinkveld peadl with the adapter the to ActivePedal's back panel port PEDAL 1 or PEDAL 2.
+Connect Heusinkveld pedal with the adapter the to ActivePedal's back panel port PEDAL 1 or PEDAL 2.
 No matter which which port number is used for throttle, gas or brake passive pedal as the pedal role will be configured in Tuner.

 ![](assets/heusinkveld%20adapter.png){width=450}